 Configuring the Network

-9. If you have multiple network interfaces, the installer will ask you to select the one to use as the default/primary network interface.
-Otherwise the first connected network interface is selected.
+8. If you have multiple network interfaces, the installer will ask you to select the one to use as the default/primary network interface.
+Otherwise, the first connected network interface is selected and configured automatically with DHCP.

-10. Next, set the hostname (archaically nodename, e.g tecmint1) for the system.
+8. Next, set the hostname (archaically nodename, e.g tecmint) for the system.
 This name helps to identify your system to other devices/nodes on a network.

-11. Once the hostname is set, also set the domain name (e.g tecmint.lan).
+10. Once the hostname is set, also set the domain name (e.g tecmint.lan).
 The domain name should be the same on all other nodes on your network.
-In this case, the systems Fully Qualified Domain Name (FQDN) will be tecmint1.tecmint.lan.
+In this case, the system’s Fully Qualified Domain Name (FQDN) will be tecmint1.tecmint.lan.

 Creating User Accounts and Passwords